ntnu-arl/olympus_mpc_demo/mpc_controller/README.md

 ``` bash
 $ ./install_prerequisites.sh  [installation_path]
 ```
+- It is recommended to not alter the default installation path, which is `home/acados`.
-- If no installation path is provided, acados will be installed in `home/acados`.
+- If an installation path is provided, the CMake and Make files in the `c_generated_code` folders must be changed accordingly.

 2. If an installation path is provided, update the `ACADOS_INSTALL_DIR` in the `launch/wbc.launch`.